Criteria for Joining the Live Literature Database

 - Publishing co-operatives

-2.1 Those who have self-published or have had a work published on a print-on-demand/ebook only basis must have sold over 300 copies of a single title in print form or 500 copies in ebook form within a 12-month period. (as per the Society of Authors eligibility)
+2.2 To apply, those who have self-published or have had a work published on a print-on-demand/ebook only basis must have sold over 300 copies of a single title in print form or 500 copies in ebook form within a 12-month period (as per the Society of Authors eligibility).
+You will be asked to provide evidence of this (e.g. spreadsheet of orders or sales, copy of invoice/s.)

-2.2 We will require two referees - from a teacher and/or a festival programmer who has commissioned you to carry out an author event.
+- details of two referees - from a teacher and/or a festival programmer who has commissioned you to carry out an author event

-3. Criteria for inclusion as a playwrite, performance poet or storyteller
+3. Criteria for inclusion as a playwright, performance poet or storyteller

 3.1 Performance poets who can demonstrate a regular record of professional performance over a period of at least two years can apply.
 We will require a reference from either a performance poetry programmer or a festival director.